 However, it is the fact that, for whatever reasons, both in other parts of his theological treatise and especially in the last two books, 13 and 14, he has indulged in a good deal of criticism of the first principles of the Pythagoreans and the Platonists, without saying anything pertinent or adequate against them, and in many instances, if one may state the truth quite frankly, not even meeting them on their own ground, but rather basing his objections on hypotheses propounded by himself.
 Because of this it seemed reasonable (in fairness to the less sophisticated students, that under the influence of the well-deserved reputation of the man they may not be seduced into contempt for divine realities and the inspired philosophy of the ancients) to examine his remarks critically and at the same time impartially as best we can, and to demonstrate that the doctrines of Pythagoras and Plato about the first principles remain free of disproof or refutation, while the arguments of Aristotle against them for the most part miss the mark and pursue lines of inquiry quite irrelevant to those divine men, while on the few occasions when they seek to make a direct attack on them, they are unable to bring to bear any refutation, large or small.
 And necessarily so; for ‘truth is never refuted’, in the words of that divine man (i.e. Plato, cf. Gorg., 473B), and in assimilating their arguments about first principles to the realities, the fathers of those arguments established them ‘as firmly and unshakably as it is proper for arguments to be’ (Tim., 29B7–8).
 Now that is enough by way of preface. (transl.
 Dillon and O’Meara, modified)

 It is necessary to decode some of these remarks in order more fully to understand the delicate position Syrianus is in: “Less sophisticated students” (presumably the sons and daughters of the educated class that became increasingly tempted by the new religion) have at least been clever enough to notice that Aristotle appears to make short work of some fundamental Platonic commitments about first principles; this in turn could “seduce” them into disparaging the “inspired philosophy of the ancients” (i.e. paganism).
 In order to defend paganism, Syrianus finds that he has to attack Aristotle, and he is clearly not comfortable doing this.
-What precisely was at stake?
+What precisely was at stake for him?

-The later Platonists shared the important commitment with orthodox Christianity to understand and explain the world in its entirety on the basis of one principle only, not two principles that could be thought to be in opposition or conflict with one another (Gnosticism).
-Christians and Platonists also agreed on the assumption that the first principle itself cannot be part of the natural world but must be a transcendent entity whose existence is wholly independent of and prior to this world, and upon which the world's existence wholly depends.
-But unlike Christian thinkers, the Platonists did not think that the world came to be at one point in its distant history, nor that the world's first principle would have manufactured it like a craftsman, or spoken it into existence.
+The later Platonists shared an important commitment with orthodox Christianity, viz. to understand and explain the world in its entirety on the assumption of one principle only, not two principles that could be thought to be in opposition or conflict with one another (Gnosticism).
+Christians and Platonists also agreed on the assumption that the first principle itself cannot be part of the natural world but must be a transcendent entity whose existence is wholly independent of and prior to this world, and upon which the world’s existence wholly depends.
+But unlike Christian thinkers, the Platonists did not think that the world came to be at one point in its distant history, nor that the world’s first principle would have manufactured it like a craftsman, or spoken it into existence.
 Rather, the Platonists thought that the first transcendent principle sustained a set of further immaterial principles and forms from which derive the diversity of the natural biosphere and which, through the agency of divine souls and forming principles (logoi—principles that form matter at different times and places in its various ways), unfold themselves in space and time.
-This view of an interconnected and complex hierarchy of being was beautifully suited to accommodate and support traditional polytheism (a feature spelled out in particular by Iamblichus and Proclus), but it of course also led to a host of difficult questions the Platonists struggled to clarify, drawing in some instances for assistance on many aspects of Aristotle's and the Stoics' philosophies of nature: What precisely is the content of the intelligible world?
+This view of an interconnected and complex hierarchy of being was beautifully suited to accommodate and support traditional polytheism (a feature spelled out in particular by Iamblichus and Proclus), but it of course also led to a host of difficult questions the Platonists struggled to clarify, drawing in some instances for assistance on many aspects of Aristotle’s and the Stoics’ philosophies of nature: What precisely is the content of the intelligible world?
 What is the function of soul?
 How do immanent logoi operate?
-What is the ontological status and function of matter? etc. But the most fundamental and formidable difficulty was to explain how precisely an absolute unity (the first principle) could give rise to the obvious diversity of the intelligible and perceptible worlds.
+What is the ontological status and function of matter? etc. But the most fundamental and formidable difficulty was to explain precisely how an absolute unity (the first principle) could give rise to the obvious diversity of the intelligible and perceptible worlds.
 The answer the Platonists developed (the roots of which they thought reached back to Plato and his immediate successors in the Academy) was to postulate that the two most fundamental intelligible principles produced by the hyper-intelligible One should be the principle of unity and the principle of diversity as such.
 Already Plato had apparently spoken about the ‘Monad’ and the ‘unrestricted Dyad’; together, these principles not only bring forth an entire realm of mathematical principles and numbers, but also account for any kind of unified individuality and diversity throughout the hierarchy of being.
 As Plotinus put it in the characteristic manner of his style: “Being, when it awoke, stood in multiplicity as number and offered provision for the beings, as it were, a preliminary sketch of unities that held place for the beings which were to be founded on them” (Enn.
 VI 6, 10).

 Now Aristotle, in the two last books of his Metaphysics, had forcefully repudiated the Platonic notion of some such ideal existence of numbers and their principles, and if Aristotle were right, the entire Platonic edifice would have been undermined.
 Roughly, it was Aristotle’s view, expressed repeatedly in the corpus, that mathematical entities such as numbers or geometrical figures are not themselves substances, that is, basic realities, at all, as these later Platonists required.
 They are derivative existences, in the sense that the mathematician’s mind in knowing them conceives of them as if they were substances, by looking at the physical world in an abstract way.
 In other words, mathematical entities do not at all exist independently or prior to the objects they are the number or figures of, but are only hypostatizations of aspects of such objects.
 In books Mu and Nu he amplifies this view with a searing attack on the early Platonists’ conception of mathematics and their theory of Forms.